KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 ### Halloween

+I had the pleasure of spending time at PSH on Halloween.

 ![](2025-recap-images/me-and-mom-for-halloween.jpg)
 Mom and I before the nursing home Halloween party.
 She was wearing a skeleton costume that belonged to my Aunt Judy.
 I joked that I was dressed as a PSH volunteer.